 Professional Benefits

 In general, the publication is a form of international currency that cuts across geographical boundaries.
 Having published articles in prestigious international journals helps young professionals a lot when they apply for positions in foreign centers and for competitive international fellowships.
-For established healthcare experts, publications are important to gain recognition as a professional in a certain field at national and international levels, leading to numerous benefits, such as appointments as consultants to government agencies, advisory and editorial boards, and expert panels and invitations to lecture at scientific meetings.
+For established healthcare experts, publications are important to gain recognition as a professional in a certain field at national and international levels, leading to numerous benefits, such as appointments as consultants to government agencies, advisory and editorial boards, and expert panels, and invitations to lecture at scientific meetings.

 Publications with a focus on a particular topic or field also help attain a certain standard of academic endeavor by various reputable global educational societies.
 From an educational perspective, writing and publishing can improve your prospects of succeeding in applications for research funding, funding extension, and obtaining further funding.
 All grant-awarding bodies also examine the publication track records of the investigators in detail.